hammerheim-game/hammerheim-rules/5-warbands.md

 Cause Fear: All three are fearsome creatures which cause fear in it enemy.
-Chitinous Hide: The rigid exoskeleton of the Giant Scorpion & Giant Spider acts just like armour, giving the Giant Scorpion a 4+ armour save and the Giant Spider a 5+ armour save.
+Chitinous Hide: The rigid exoskeleton of the Giant Scorpion & Giant Spider acts just like armor, giving the Giant Scorpion a 4+ armor save and the Giant Spider a 5+ armor save.
-Poisoned Attack: Giant Scorpion & Giant Spider attacks are poisoned – attacks are considered as strength 5, but this will not modify any armour saves.
+Poisoned Attack: Giant Scorpion & Giant Spider attacks are poisoned – attacks are considered as strength 5, but this will not modify any armor saves.
 Wall Walk: Giant Spider may walk up and down walls without making Initiative tests.
 They may only jump up to 2" across or down, but this does count as a diving charge.